LizzParody/awesome-programming-workout/README.md

 Training hard to live the [American Dream](https://en.wikipedia.org/wiki/American_Dream).

+## This Morning Routine will Save You 20+ Hours Per Week

+[Benjamin Hardy](https://journal.thriveglobal.com/this-morning-routine-will-save-you-20-hours-per-week-4ee620a3b135) has a fantastic blog post on how to take a results-oriented approached with 100% focus.

+Here are some fantastic quotes from the blog post:

+> If you’re like most people, your workday is a blend of low-velocity work mixed with continual distraction (e.g., social media and email).

+> The best time to do your best work is during the first three hours of your day.

+> Don’t check your social media or email until after your 3 hours of deep work.
+Your morning time should be spent on output, not input.

+> “Recovery” is the process of reducing or eliminating physical and psychological strain/stress caused by work.
+One particular recovery strategy that is getting lots of attention in recent research is called “psychological detachment from work.”
+True psychological detachment occurs when you completely refrain from work-related activities and thoughts during non-work time.

+The American Dream Workout is a community of programmers that follow Benjamin Hardy's advice to deliberately practice and get better at coding.

 ## How to deliberately practice

 You can create a `YOUR-NAME_training_log.csv` file to track the hours you spend traning to be a better programmer.
 Study hours need to meet the following criteria: